kalinchenko23/Totem/custom_iocs/custom_ioc.md

 # Custom Indicators of Compromise (IOCs)

 This document outlines the Indicators of Compromise (IOCs) in the `custom_iocs` folder.
-These IOCs are intended for use with tools like the Mobile Verification Toolkit (MVT) for testing and presentation.
+These IOCs are intended for use with the Mobile Verification Toolkit (MVT) for testing and presentation.

 ## IOC Files